-Or you can simply use one free tool to manage all of this and keep up to date ...
+Or, as I mentioned before, you can simply use one free guide to manage all of this and keep up to date ...

-All of the above can be achieved by using the School Website Requirements Checker from Schudio.
-It provides the easiest, most effective way for you check your website against the latest requirements.
+All of the above can be achieved by using school website requirements resources from Schudio.
+We provides the easiest, most effective way for you check your website against the latest requirements.
 Here's why:

-The School Website Requirements Checker has revolutionised the way website managers conduct detailed audits and has saved an incredibly amount of time for many, many schools.
+The School Website Compliance Software has revolutionised the way website managers conduct detailed school website audits and has saved an incredible amount of time for many, many schools.
 The information is also used to inform how we support schools, the products we build and the advice we write about.

-There simply is no better way to carry out a school website audit.
-If you'd like to give the tool a try, sign up here.
+So, there simply is no better way to carry out a school website audit.
+If you'd like to get starting taking complete control of your compliance needs, sign up here.

 Simply add your email and you'll get expert advice weekly, direct to your inbox.